 Although spirited and active, it’s simple enough to provide a Cavalier with adequate exercise with daily walks around the park or neighborhood.
 The easy-care coat does not require any major trimming.

 HEIGHT: 12 to 13 inches tall at the shoulder

 WEIGHT: About 13 to 18 pounds

-Physical Characteristics: A graceful and well-balanced toy spaniel; the sleek and silky coat has feathering around ears, feet, chest, and tail.
-There are four color varieties; tri-color, Blenheim, ruby, and black and tan.
+COAT AND COLOR: Long, sleek and silky coat with feathering around ears, feet, chest, and tail.
+There are four color varieties; Tricolor, Blenheim, Ruby, and Black and Tan.

 06 of 10

 The Cocker Spaniel is a happy little dog that loves being with its favorite people.
 Like many other breeds in the AKC Sporting Group, they were bred to be peaceful with people, other dogs, and even other pets like cats.

 Well-socialized Cocker Spaniels are great companions for kids, provided the children are gentle and respectful.
 Cockers love to play and will retrieve as many balls as the kids can throw, as well as join in on almost any game or adventure.
 These dogs are small enough that they won’t knock little kids down but robust enough to withstand a little gentle roughhousing.

 Cockers are energetic but need only moderate amounts of exercise in the form of daily walks and off-leash running in the backyard.
 Their coat, however, needs regular professional grooming.

 HEIGHT: 14 to 15 inches tall at the shoulder